GROUND-HRI/workshop/index.md

 * Adaptation and personalization to groups.
 * Learning strategies for autonomous behaviors of robots in groups.
 * Modelling, understanding and predicting group behaviors.

+These topics are meant to be suggestive and not exhaustive, contributions to other relevant topics will also be taken into consideration, as long as they fit with the general theme of the workshop.

 ---